Web for Pentester II

 Example 4

-This example is similar to the previous example.
+This example is similar to the previous one.
 As soon as you receive a cookie from an application, it is always good to see what it looks like.
 Try to crack it using a password cracker or try to just Google it.
-From that you should be able to generate a valid cookie for the user admin.
+From that you should be able to generate a valid cookie for the user admin

 Example 5